cedille/ial/README.txt

 There is no formal documentation currently, besides comments in the files.

-Much of the library is described in my book, "Verified Functional Programming in Agda", to be published 2016 with ACM Books.
+Much of the library is described in my book, "Verified Functional Programming in Agda", published 2016 with ACM Books.